-Option A: Creating a project using an existing official .NET Docker image aspnetcore-runtime to your Dockerfile.
+Option A: Creating a project using an existing official .NET Docker image use is microsoft/aspnetcore: 2.0.
+Therefore, you just need to specify what base Docker image you will use for your container.
+You do that by adding FROM microsoft/aspnetcore: 2.0 to your Dockerfile.
 This will be automatically performed by Visual Studio, but if you were to update the version, you update this value.